 - External contractors will be limited to essential services for County Operations and be required to fill out a health and safety questionnaire prior to entry into the office.

 - Council and Committee Meetings scheduled for May will continue to be held via tele-conference and video-conference methods.

 County Operational Services Shops and Agricultural Services Shop

 These County Facilities remain closed to walk-in public traffic.
 Residents or businesses that require services offered at these facilities such as Culvert Sales, Gravel Permits, Agricultural Equipment Rentals or Ag Plastics Recycling Drop-Offs are encouraged to phone the main office to arrange for an appointment.
 Scheduled visitors to these facilities are requested to maintain social distancing, remain outside of the facility and to avoid these facilities when experiencing COVID-19 related symptoms.

-Sales of used culverts, new culverts and gravel permits will resume on Monday, June 1st.
+Sales of used culverts, new culverts and gravel permits resumed on Monday, June 1st.

 All three products must be purchased through the County office.
-Arrangements for these purchases can be made by calling 403-335-3311 ext 100 or by pressing “0”.
+Arrangements for these purchases can be made by calling 403-335-3311 and pressing “0”.
 Once the purchase is complete, the product pick-up will be coordinated by Operational Services staff who will contact the purchaser with the details surrounding pick-up.

 We ask all residents and other customers observe all social distancing and other health measures during their transaction.
 The County appreciates your support as we re-open many of the services you require!